paulma13/wellpass-documentation/README.md

-# Wellpass Documentation Chatbot (RAG)
+# SaaS Documentation Chatbot (RAG)

-A Retrieval-Augmented Generation chatbot that answers studio owners' and staff's questions using Wellpass's own documentation — nothing else.
+A Retrieval-Augmented Generation chatbot that answers studio owners' and staff's questions using SaaS's own documentation — nothing else.
 It runs as two Supabase Edge Functions: one that answers questions in real time, and one that keeps the underlying knowledge base in sync with the documentation source automatically.

 ---